lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 person.

-So once you have added something to the code base and checked locally if the checks pass merged and/or rebase on top of the current state of the master branch, you are ready to create a PR.
-Upon creating the PR our continuous integration spins up and does further checks with different compilers.
+So once you have added something to the code base and checked locally if the checks pass.
+Checks include the code tests as well as the checks for coding style as far as they can be checked automatically.
+You should also have added tests for your added functionality or adjusted tests, which conflict with a new design.
+The next step is to merge or rebase with the master branch.
+If necessary, add changes to the code to comply with any other added tests coming in from the updated master branch if they were not resolved in the merging or rebase process.
+Then you are ready to create your PR.
+Upon creating the PR our continuous integration spins up and does further checks with different compilers and compiling modes such as debug.

 Now it is time for review.
 Github provides a button for review requests.
 Most of the time the suggested persons for review are a good first address.
 Add some so that they are notified.